mkirchner/hamt/README.md

 node.
 One solution would be to specify an `enum` that indicates the type (i.e. `NODE_LEAF`, etc.) and to add a `type` field to `struct HamtNode`.
 While valid, this would also increase the size of the struct by 50% just to maintain a single bit of information.
-However, there is a more memory-efficient
+Luckily, there is a more memory-efficient
 solution: pointer tagging.

 Since pointers need to be word-aligned, that leaves the lower 3 bits of all